dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 ### How can I learn my zone volume if I'm planning to upgrade my plan?

 [Contact support](/articles/dnsimple-support), and we can give you your zones' query volume for the current billing period.
+You can also use our pricing calculator (link) to get an estimate of your costs.

 ### What is a DNS query?